The Characteristic Mapping Method for the Linear Advection of Arbitrary Sets: Numerical Examples

 \subsection{3D deformation field}

-Since the characteristc mapping method solves \eqref{eq:chi_1} independently for each dimension, there is no difficulty in implementing the method in any number of spatial dimension.
-We apply the CM method to the 3D case of a sphere of radius $0.15$ centered at $(0.35, 0.35, 0.35)$ in the domain $[0,1]^3$ and deformed under the vector field $\vec{v}(\vec{x}, t) = \{u(x, y, z, t), v(x, y, z, t), w(x, y, z, t)\}$ \cite{leveque1996high}, where
+The CM method generalizes directly to any number of dimentions.
+We apply the CM method to a 3D surface evolution problem.
+The initial surface is a sphere of radius $0.15$ centered at $(0.35, 0.35, 0.35)$ in the domain $[0,1]^3$.
+The deformation velocity is given by the following vector field taken from \cite{leveque1996high}

-The advection of $\vec{\chi}$ is done on a $N_c^3 = 16^3$ grid, and the remapping of $\vec{\chi}_0$ is done on a fixed $N_f^3 = 128^3$ grid with a remapping tolerance $\mathcal{E}_1 = 10^{-4}$.
+The advection of $\vec{\chi}$ is done on a $N_c = 16$ grid, and the remapping of $\vec{\chi}_0$ is done on a fixed $N_f = 128$ grid with a remapping tolerance $\mathcal{E}_1 = 10^{-4}$.
 We compare the results with and without remapping to demonstrate the benefits of the remapping step.
-We also compare the CM method to the GALS method computed on a $N_g^3 = 128^3$ grid.
-Results for $t=0$, $t=1$ and $t=2$ for the three cases are shown in figure \ref{fig:3D}.\\
+We also compare the CM method to the GALS method computed on a $N_g = 128$ grid.
+Results for $t=0$, $t=1$ and $t=2$ for the three cases are shown in figure \ref{fig:3D}.

-The surface at $t=2$ is expected to be identical to the surface at $t=0$ (sphere).
-This is due to the $\cos(\frac{\pi t}{2})$ term in equations \eqref{eqGroup:3D_def}.
-This vector field causes the sphere to be stretched along the $y=1-x$ plane and thus creates very fine structures that cannot be represented on the coarse $16^3$ grid.
-We see from figure \ref{fig:3D}(d) that without remapping, those structures are indeed not well represented and oscillations are observed on the scale of the coarse grid.
-Those oscillations distort the surface for all subsequent times, and the final shape in figure \ref{fig:3D}(g) is significantly different from the initial sphere. \\
+The surface at $t=2$ is expected to be identical to the surface at $t=0$ (sphere) due to symmetries in the velocity \eqref{eqGroup:3D_def}.
+This vector field causes the sphere to be stretched along the $y=1-x$ plane and creates very fine structures that cannot be represented on the coarse $16^3$ grid.
+We see from figure \ref{fig:3Dcn1} that without remapping, those structures are indeed not well represented and oscillations are observed on the scale of the coarse grid.
+These oscillations distort the surface for all subsequent times, and the final shape in figure \ref{fig:3Dcn2} is significantly different from the initial sphere.

-When using the remapping on the fine grid, the fine structures caused by the deformation field can be accurately represented as a result of storing $\vec{\chi}_0$ on a $N_f^3 = 128^3$ grid.
-In figure \ref{fig:3D}(e), the width of the stretched surface is of the order of the fine grid's cell width, therefore causing no major representation issues.
-At $t=2$ (figure \ref{fig:3D}(h)), the surface is visually identical to the initial sphere. \\
+When using the remapping on the fine grid, the fine structures caused by the deformation field can be accurately represented as a result of storing $\vec{\chi}_0$ on a $N_f = 128$ grid.
+In figure \ref{fig:3Dcr1}, the width of the stretched surface is of the order of the fine grid's cell width, therefore causing no major representation issues.
+At $t=2$ (figure \ref{fig:3Dcr2}), the surface is visually identical to the initial sphere.

-The GALS method also uses a $N_g^3 = 128^3$ grid and is therefore able to capture the same level of detail as the characteristic mapping method with remapping.
-The main difference between both methods is that the error due to interpolation present in the CM method is kept in check due to the remapping strategy.
-This can be observed by comparing figures \ref{fig:3D}(e) and \ref{fig:3D}(f) where the solution is not significantly different, while after a longer time (figures \ref{fig:3D}(h) and \ref{fig:3D}(i)), the accumulated interpolation error shows as a small kink for the GALS case.\\